 Simplicity is very important to me when it comes to workday dinners and lunches; while I will always have a soft place in my heart for recipes requiring patience and intricacy I am rarely in the mood to even consider them as dinner contenders after a long day of cheese selling.
-A meal such as this roasted tomato and Puy lentil salad is quintessentially easy; it’s very hands-off in terms of preparation, it tastes of caramelized summer tomato sweetness (whether you have summer tomatoes or not) and it keeps for up to 3 days in your fridge.
-The Puy lentils are a speckled sea stone grey backdrop for glowing Campari tomatoes that have been roasted until brightly sweet.
+A meal such as this roasted tomato and French lentil salad is quintessentially easy; it’s very hands-off in terms of preparation, it tastes of caramelized summer tomato sweetness (whether you have summer tomatoes or not) and it keeps for up to 3 days in your fridge.
+The lentils are a speckled sea stone grey backdrop (my first time using French lentils from GRAIN definitely won’t be the last!) for glowing Campari tomatoes that have been roasted until brightly sweet.
 Campari tomatoes retain their shape better than other varieties I have experimented with although grape tomatoes become deliciously chewy due to their low moisture content.
 The flat-leafed parlsey is haphazardly cut into the mixture with scissors, creating bursts of roughly shredded spring green with minimal effort while adding a fragrant and clean foil for the roasted Campari tomatoes.
 This salad can be enjoyed at room temperature or chilled, I especially like devouring a large bowl of it with a glass of well chilled Beaujolais and some strawberries.

 7-10 Campari tomatoes, cut in half

 An intensely green and fruity olive oil for drizzling

 1 bunch of flat leaf parsley, cut into smallish bits with scissors

 2 shallots, cut into thin half moons